SiliconLabs/zigbee_applications/zigbee_network_testing_plugin/README.md

 ## How to use ##
 1. Copy the network-testing-cli folder to C:\SiliconLabs\SimplicityStudio\v5\developer\sdks\gecko_sdk_suite\v3.2\protocol\zigbee\app\framework\plugin-host.
-2. Lanuch the Simplicity Studio V5 and generate a Z3GatewayHost project.
+2. Launch the Simplicity Studio V5 and generate a Z3GatewayHost project.
 3. Network Testing plugin will be shown in Plugins window.
 ![zigbee](doc/network_testing_plugin.PNG)
 4. Enable the plugin, you will see the following cli commands.
 ![cli](doc/cli.PNG)
+5. Send the toggle command to the devices in device table will following cli commands.

+    * zcl on-off toggle
+    * plugin network-testing-cli table-send  1 1